Dean Ebarle

-Major Dean Dungog Ebarle (born 20 April 1998) is a Filipino professional footballer who plays as a full-back for Philippines Football League club Manila Digger.
+Major Dean Dungog Ebarle (born 20 April 1998) is a Filipino professional footballer who plays as a full-back for Philippines Football League club Maharlika, which he co-captains.

 Personal life

 Ebarle was born in Cebu City in the Philippines.
 At the age of six, he started playing football for Abellana National School, first trying out for the school's football team as it was near City Central School where he studied.
 Though his father wanted him to try basketball, he persisted with the team until he got to play at the club level and for the youth teams of the Philippines.
 In college, he took up Human resource management before pursuing football.

 College career

 Ebarle played college football for the team of the College of Saint Benilde, where he emerged as one of the stars of the team.
 In 2018, his senior year, he scored a crucial equalizer for Benilde in the NCAA finals, where he scored in the penalty shootout to help them win their first title in 8 years.